yumuzi234/e8vm/readme.md

 some code dies because it is too complex to maintain and modify.
 Often times, it is not because the algorithm is too complex to comprehend, but the architecture losses its structure due to unmanaged code debt.
+No one understands the code any more.

+To avoid replaying this history, E8VM proposes an entire set of langauge tool-chain that puts code readability, or more precisely, code comprehensibility as the one and only first priority.

 However, even today, many programming langauges and systems put coding efficiency, performance and safety as first considerations, but